 The issue with coincident pairs at a distance is that they may sound unnatural and may not provide as much stereo width as space pairs.
 This is because our ears are not coincident, rather they are spaced a bit apart.
 This is a minor detail but can leave something wanted from these stereo miking techniques.

-For more information on microphones and phase, check out my article Microphone Polarity & Phase: How They Affects Mic Signals.
+For more information on microphones and phase, check out my article Microphone Polarity & Phase: How They Affect Mic Signals.

 Common Coincident Pair Techniques